 F.E.L.
 Priestley Memorial Lectures in the History of Ideas

 The F.E.L.
-Priestley Lectures in the History of Ideas have been funded by a number of Professor Priestley's former student.
+Priestley Lectures in the History of Ideas have been funded by a number of Professor Priestley's former students.
 The F.E.L.
 Priestley Lectures reflects Professor Priestley's broad interest in the history of ideas and his dedication to teaching and scholarship.

 R.K.
 Teetzel Lecture in Art or Architecture